 The Linux loader GRUB starts after the Bios screen.
 GRUB will list the installed kernel versions in a blue menu, one per line.
 Press the return key or wait 5 seconds to launch the default kernel.
-The preinstalled Kernel is the 4.4.11-rt17-syslogic, a customized 64-bit Kernel.
+The preinstalled Kernel is the 4.9.33-rt21-syslogic, a customized 64-bit Kernel with applied preempt Real-Time patch.